How to Improve the Quality of Your Sleep

 If You Change Your Sleep Schedule, Do It Gradually

-Your body and brain can adapt to a new sleep schedule, but make the change gradually over time.
-Changing your bedtime and wake-up time in small increments will help your body adjust to a new sleep schedule when needed.
+Your body and mind can adapt to a new sleep schedule, but make the change gradually over time.
+Changing your bedtime and wake-up time in small increments will help your body adjust to a new schedule when needed.

 Here is my favorite exercise to do before bed: